Growing up ..

 A Dutch veterinarian, Dr. Hanneke Feitsma, became the overseer of the program development for the genetic company.
 Over the next couple of years, we worked closely together to make our lab better.
 Not only did her contribution help establish the procedures needed for reporting results back to the genetic company, but it also helped our lab fine tune our current procedures and develop better result reporting to our other clients.

-She was a frequent speaker at several of the conferences I had been to in the past, so I was a excited to begin working with someone very well-known in the field of swine reproduction.
+She was a frequent speaker at several of the conferences I had been to in the past, so I was excited to begin working with someone very well-known in the field of swine reproduction.
 Dr. Feitsma was also from Leeuwarden in the Netherlands.
 And, given my love for Friesians, she played a big role in helping me correctly pronounce the names of Friesian stallions.
-Unfortunately, Dr. Feitsma suddenly became very ill and passed away in early 2020. |
+Unfortunately, Dr. Feitsma became very ill and passed away in early 2020. |

 Hobbies and interests ..

 I love to hike.
 I must warn people in the beginning when they hike with me, “Dropping dead is not an excuse.”
 When I say we are hiking, I mean we are just shy of needing climbing equipment.
-Pack plenty of survival gear and water because we are going out of cell service on a one-lane, sketchy forest road in a high clearance vehicle with a sheer drop off on at least one side and car-sized pot holes - those are where some of the best trails are, where few dare to travel.
+Pack plenty of survival gear and water because we are going out of cell service on a one-lane, sketchy forest road in a high clearance vehicle with a sheer drop off on at least one side and car-sized potholes.
+Those are where some of the best trails are, where few dare to travel.

 My favorite location is out in beautiful Washington state - especially in the Cascade Mountain range.
 All the waterfalls, forests, beaches, mountains, and there's also Mt.
 St. Helen’s, Mt.
 Shuksan, Mt.
 Baker, and (my favorite) Mt.
 Rainier.

 I love to hike.
 I must warn people in the beginning when they hike with me, “Dropping dead is not an excuse.”
 When I say we are hiking, I mean we are just shy of needing climbing equipment.
-Pack plenty of survival gear and water because we are going out of cell service on a one-lane, sketchy forest road in a high clearance vehicle with a sheer drop off on at least one side and car-sized pot holes - those are where some of the best trails are, where few dare to travel.
+Pack plenty of survival gear and water because we are going out of cell service on a one-lane, sketchy forest road in a high clearance vehicle with a sheer drop off on at least one side and car-sized potholes.
+Those are where some of the best trails are, where few dare to travel.

 My favorite location is out in beautiful Washington state - especially in the Cascade Mountain range.
 All the waterfalls, forests, beaches, mountains, and there's also Mt.
 St. Helen’s, Mt.
 Shuksan, Mt.
 Baker, and (my favorite) Mt.
 Rainier.